-Jiafu Mao is a research scientist with the Terrestrial Systems Modeling group in the Environmental Sciences Division and the Climate Change Science Institute.
-Dr. Mao studies the response and feedback of land surface to environmental change.
-His work primarily involves understanding hydrology, carbon cycling, and vegetation dynamics in the terrestrial ecosystems with field measurements, satellite data, process-oriented land surface and Earth system models; investigating the land surface response to multiple-factor global change and to attribute the variations of terrestrial ecosystem dynamics to natural and anthropogenic drivers; and global scale coupling research primarily concentrating on land-climate interactions with the integrated Earth system modeling framework.
-Dr. Mao’s research has been published in leading journals including Nature Climate Change, Nature Communications, Biogeosciences, Global Change Biology and Journal of Climate among others.
-Dr. Mao has also been involved in mentoring students and postdocs at ORNL, the University of Tennessee at Knoxville, the University of Texas at Austin, and the Iowa State University.
+I study the response and feedback of land surface to environmental change.
+My work primarily involves understanding hydrology, carbon cycling, and vegetation dynamics in the terrestrial ecosystems with field measurements, satellite data, process-oriented land surface and Earth system models; investigating the land surface response to multiple-factor global change and to attribute the variations of terrestrial ecosystem dynamics to natural and anthropogenic drivers; and global scale coupling research primarily concentrating on land-climate interactions with the integrated Earth system modeling framework.
+My research has been published in leading journals including Nature Climate Change, Nature Communications, Scientific Reports, Biogeosciences, Global Change Biology and Journal of Climate among others.
+I have also been involved in mentoring students and postdocs at ORNL, the University of Tennessee at Knoxville, the University of Texas at Austin, and the Iowa State University.